thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Explore Search

 With **Explore**, existing pinboards lead you to deeper insights through a multi-step discovery process.
 A single click generates a new chart, which leads to further exploration.
 See [Explore]({{ site.baseurl }}/end-user/search/explore.html).

+### SearchIQ optimization and other enhancements

+**SearchIQ is in beta.**  We made significant improvements in setup of SearchIQ and its ability to interpret natural language queries.
+See [Optimize SearchIQ]({{ site.baseurl }}/end-user/search/searchiq-optimize.html).

 ### Schema and Join Information